vorticalbox/TorRecon/README.md

 # TorRecon

-CLI for searching multiple engines for releated .onion sites and checks they are live
+CLI for searching multiple engines for releated .onion sites and checks they are live and saves to a file

+### Supported Engines
+ahmia
+torch
+not_evil - dehind --evil flag due to session token which makes parsing slow

 # Install